logo.jpeg - 8KbVISITORS' GALLERY

 • HOFNER MODEL T4ST - MARKETING PHOTOGRAPH

 The T4ST (T4S "Twin Sound") had, in addition to the impressive set of active circuits fitted to the standard T4S version, "built-in octave divider on the 5th and 6th strings for real bass incidental music".
 The bridge pickup fitted to this early (probably pre-production) example can be seen to have the split polepieces in order to facilitate the octave divider.
-The two marketing scans show that intially the T4ST had soundholes in the body top, but by 1981 these had disappeared.
+The two marketing scans show that initially the T4ST had soundholes in the body top, but by 1981 these had disappeared.

 • 1979 HOFNER MODEL T4ST